Fellow testers, we cannot not to find bugs.

 How to stage, commit and push changes

-Once you have a local copy of the remote repository on your machine, it is time to start working on it.
-The first thing you want to do is to create a new line of development, that is, create a new branch to store your changes (for more information on branches, check Using Git - Advanced).
+Once you have a local copy of the remote repository on your machine, you can start working on it.
+The first thing you want to do is create a new line of development, that is, create a new branch on which you will work (for more information on branches, check Using Git - Advanced).
 Afterwards, you can make the changes to your files, stage them, commit and push to the remote repository.

 Create a new branch that will store your changes